kilowhat/kilowhat.net/_extensions/wordpress.md

 This update requires a few additional steps.
 The extension will not work as intended if you skip them.

-If you have some sort of maintenance mode, I suggest enabling it so no user tries to login or post during the update.
+(1) If you have some sort of maintenance mode, I suggest enabling it so no user tries to login or post during the update.
 But it should only take a few minutes and most features of WordPress and Flarum should continue to work even if you haven't finished to update both sides yet.

-Update the WordPress plugin.
+(2) Update the WordPress plugin.
 The download link is available under the [WordPress changelog](#wordpress-changelog) below.

+(3) In the Flarum admin panel, disable the "WordPress Integration" extension.

-First update the package (`require` will make sure you bump the major version):
+(4) Update the Flarum package (`require` will make sure you bump the major version):

     composer require kilowhat/flarum-ext-wordpress

-Then open the Flarum admin panel, and enable the "Backoffice" extension which will have been automatically installed.
+(5) Open the Flarum admin panel, and enable the "Backoffice" extension which will have been automatically installed.

+(6) Enable the "WordPress Integration extension" again.
+The Health Report will show problems, that's expected.

-Enabling this new extension should have automatically run the migrations and cleared the cache, but you can run them again to be sure:
+(7) Enabling the extensions should have automatically run the migrations and cleared the cache, but you can run them again to be sure:

     php flarum migrate
     php flarum cache:clear

-And finally, after having updated both the WordPress plugin and Flarum extension, run the following command on the Flarum server to migrate the settings to their new names and invalidate the old API Key:
+(8) Finally, after having updated both the WordPress plugin and Flarum extension, run the following command on the Flarum server to migrate the settings to their new names and invalidate the old API Key:

     php flarum kilowhat-wordpress:migrate:v2

 The command will list the actions that are about to be performed and ask you to accept.
 Press Enter to continue, or use the `--no-interaction` CLI flag when calling the command to skip confirmation.
 The command can be run again without any danger.

+(9) Verify the Health Report shows green in the Flarum admin panel.

 That should be it!
 You can then check out the settings in the Flarum admin panel if you wish to enable the new features.